verzeilberg/Twitter/README.md

         'userId' => ''
     ]

 Add your own credentials and your good to go.
-See IndexController for example
+See /src/Controller/IndexController.php for example